blackus3r/post-worktime-logger/readme.txt

 == Screenshots ==

 1. This is the meta box right to the post editor.
+Post Worktime Logger will add a new interactive box to your edit screen, allowing you to keep track of how much time you spend on your alterations.
+You may stop the current counting whenever you need to do something else, or reset it altogether, for example, if you want to restart your work from scratch.

-1. This is the posts page.
+2. This is the posts page.
+The plugin changes your post list, granting you an additional column that shows the time spent on any particular post.

-1. These are the widget options.
+3. These are the widget options.

-1. This is the control panel in frontend for logged in users.
+4. This is the control panel in frontend for logged in users.
+Post Worktime Logger will let you add a configurable widget to your site, similar to the meta box on the Edit Post screen.
+You are able to choose its display name, and whether the widget will be exposed or not to non-logged visitors.

-1. This is the widget in frontend for not logged in users.
+5. This is the widget in frontend for not logged in users.

-1. This is the statistics page which displays the top 25 posts.
+6. This is the statistics page which displays the top 25 posts.
+The plugin also offers an indicator that allows you to know which articles you spent more time working on.
+To check it, just go to your dashboard, it will be the first option under the plugin entry in the sidebar.

-1. This is the settings page.
+7. This is the settings page.

 == Changelog ==